NVIDIA/cuda-quantum/docs/sphinx/specification/cudaq/kernels.rst

 ..
 FIXME Pass by value vs reference, should we mandate pass by reference for inter-kernel calls

-**[8]** CUDA Quantum kernel lambdas in C++ can capture variables of allowed type by value.
-CUDA Quantum kernels defined as custom callable types can define non-reference type class members of any allowed type.
+**[8]** CUDA-Q kernel lambdas in C++ can capture variables of allowed type by value.
+CUDA-Q kernels defined as custom callable types can define non-reference type class members of any allowed type.
 These member variables can be set with pass-by-value semantics at kernel construction.